Why You Won't Cluck Like A Chicken - How Hypnosis Really Works

 Hypnosis is completely natural – as natural as daydreaming, as natural as the moments before sleep, as natural as getting completely absorbed in something you love.
 We all experience these states daily without even thinking about it.

-The difference in therapeutic hypnosis is that we’re using these natural states intentionally and purposefully to create positive change in your life.
+The difference in therapeutic hypnosis is that we are using these natural states intentionally and purposefully to create positive change in your life.

 Your Path to Empowerment